 Irrigation Canal Mitigation: This project would reduce mule deer and other wildlife mortalities due to entrapment within irrigation canals associated with the Columbia Basin Irrigation Project.
-Funding would support development and installation of wildlife escapement structures throughout the area to both prevent deer from becoming trapped and assist trapped deer with escaping from the canals.
-Cost is currently unknown but would likely be ~\$200,000.
-Partners would include Bureau of Reclamation, Irrigation Districts, and local non-governmental conservation organizations, and the work would be done by WDFW and other project partners.
+Funding would support development and installation of fencing and wildlife escapement structures throughout the area to both prevent deer from becoming trapped and assist trapped deer with escaping from the canals.
+Cost to fully mitigate all canals is currently unknown.
+A pilot project to fence 3 miles of a high-priority canal section is currently under development in partnership with the Department, Bureau of Reclamation, the Mule Deer Foundation, and other local non-governmental conservation organizations.
+Anticipated cost of this pilot effort is ~\$80,000 and the work would be done by the Department and other project partners.